-Set Yourself Up for Snacking Success: Healthy Eating Tips for FRs
+Set Yourself Up for Snacking Success: Healthy Eating Tips for First Responders

 We all know that eating right and taking care of ourselves helps our minds and bodies perform at their best.
 This is especially important as first responders, since people depend on FRs mental sharpness and physical strength to keep them safe.
 We know we should prioritize making good choices, but it can be so easy to fall into unhealthy patterns.
 One easy way to combat this is to follow the scout’s rule: be prepared!
 We’ve rounded up some tips and ideas to help you plan ahead to keep your head clear and energy level stable.